-In this particular case, the assailants and the husband of the victim were disputing the shamba of trees.
-The case arose from criminal violence in which a father, with the help of his son and two fierce dogs inflicted grievous harm on Mrs. M.T.
-Mubonehe, on January 26, 2980.
+In this particular case, the assailants and the husband of the victim were disputing over a tree shamba.
+The case arose from criminal violence in which a father, Barirarahe with the help of his son, Tisasirana, and two fierce dogs inflicted grievous harm on Mrs. M.T.
+Mubonehe, on January 26 1980.
 Criminal charges were therefore lodged against the two culprits.

 The case was that while the complainant was in her husband's shamba collecting firewood, Y. Barirarahe came running with his two dogs.
-He was carrying a hoe and swearing that the person who was trespassing on his shamba of trees would meet with instant death.
-The victim to flee from the charging fierce assailant with his fierce dogs but she could not.
-She called on the son of the charging assailant to save her by holding his father's dogs.
-He came but instead of offering her the solicited help tripped her with his foot and she fell.
-His father was just arriving at the scene.
+He was carrying a hoe and swearing that the person who was trespassing on his tree shamba would meet with instant death.
+The victim tried to flee from the charging fierce assailant with his fierce dogs but she could not.
+She called on Tisasirana, the son of the charging assailant to save her by holding his father's dogs.
+Tisasirana came but instead of offering her the solicited help, he tripped her with his foot and she fell.
+His father, Barirarahe, was just arriving at the scene.
 He lifted the hoe that he was carrying and struck her on the head.
-Culturally, this was unheard of in Kigezi culture for a man to attack a woman, let alone being defenceless.
-In this particular case where he inflicted a blow on this women was reflective of the new capitalist developments.
-The capitalist logic of accumulation could not be subject to the cultural or gendered logic.
+This was culturally shocking, for in Kigezi, it was forbidden in for a man to attack a woman, let alone a defenceless one.
+This particular case where he inflicted a wound on this woman was reflective of the new capitalist developments.
+The capitalist logic of accumulation could not be subjected to the cultural or gendered logic.
 People who were watching the act from the neighbouring gardens made alarms, rushed to the scene and arrested the man as he tried to run away.
 The son managed to run away and he was arrested some days later.
 The injured victim reported to police and proceeded to hospital for treatment.
-Her treatment took three months before healing.
+Her treatment took three months before she could heal.